Reliable Cellular Automata with Self-Organization: Codes

-This organization will be based on the concept of colonies.
-Let $x$ be a site and $Q$ a positive integer.
-The set of $Q$\glo{q.cap@$Q$} sites $x+i$ for $i\in[0,Q-1]$ will be called the $Q$-\df{colony} with \df{base} $x$, and site $x+i$ will be said to have \df{address} $i$ in this colony.
-Let us be given a configuration $\xi$ of a cellular automaton $M$ with state set $\SS$.
-The fact that $\xi$ is ``organized into colonies'' will mean that one can break up the set of all sites into non-overlapping colonies of size $Q$, using the information in the configuration $\xi$ in a translation-invariant way.
-This will be achieved with the help of an \df{address field} $\Addr$\glo{addr@$\Addr$} which we will always have when we speak about colonies.
-The value $\xi(x).\Addr$ is a binary string which can be interpreted as an integer in $[0,Q-1]$.
-Generally, we will assume that the $\Addr$ field is large enough (its size is at least $\log Q$).
-Then we could say that a certain $Q$-colony $\cC$ is a ``real'' colony of $\xi$ if for each element $y$ of $\cC$ with address $i$ we have $\xi(y).\Addr=i$.
-In order to allow, temporarily, smaller address fields, let us actually just say that a $Q$-colony with base $x$ is a ``real'' colony of the configuration $\xi$ if its base is its only element having $\Addr=0$.
+Let us be given a configuration \( \xi \) of a cellular automaton \( M \) with state set \( \states \).
+The fact that \( \xi \) is ``organized into colonies'' will mean that one can break up the set of all sites into non-overlapping colonies of size \( \Q \), using the information in the configuration \( \xi \) in a translation-invariant way.
+This will be achieved with the help of an address field.

+\begin{definition}[Address] An \df{address field} is a field of our cells that we will denote \( \Addr \)\glo{addr@\( \Addr \)}: we will always have it when we speak about colonies.
+The value \( \xi(x).\Addr \) is a binary string which will be interpreted as an integer in \( \lint{0}{\Q} \). \end{definition}

+Generally, we will assume that the \( \Addr \) field is large enough (its size is at least \( \log \Q \)).
+Then we could call a certain \( \Q \)-colony \( \cC \) a ``real'' colony of \( \xi \) if for each element \( y \) of \( \cC \) with address \( i \) we have \( \xi(y).\Addr=i \).
+(But we do not introduce such a definition, since the address field of some cells could be faulty.)
 Cellular automata working with colonies will not change the value of the address field unless it seems to require correction.
-In the absence of faults, if such a cellular automaton is started with a configuration grouped into colonies then the sites can always use the $\Addr$ field to identify their colleagues within their colony.

-Grouping into colonies seems to help preserve the $\fld{Main-bit}$ field since each colony has this information in $Q$-fold redundancy.
-The transition function may somehow involve the colony members in a coordinated periodic activity, repeated after a period of $U$ steps for some integer $U$\glo{u.cap@$U$}, of restoring this information from the degradation caused by faults (e.g.~with the help of some majority operation).
+In the absence of faults, if such a cellular automaton is started with a configuration grouped into colonies then the sites can always use the \( \Addr \) field to identify their colleagues within their colony.
+Grouping into colonies seems to help preserve the \( \MainBit \) field since each colony has this information in \( \Q \)-fold redundancy.
+The transition function may somehow involve the colony members in a coordinated activity of restoring this information from the degradation caused by faults (for example with the help of some majority operation).
+This activity could be repeated periodically.

-Let us call $U$ steps of work of a colony a \df{work period} .
-The best we can expect from a transition function of the kind described above is that unless too many faults happen during some colony work period the $\fld{Main-bit}$ field of most sites in the colony will always be the original one.
-Rather simple such transition functions can indeed be written.
-But they do not accomplish qualitatively much more than a local majority vote for the $\fld{Main-bit}$ field among three neighbors.
+\begin{definition}[Work period] For a parameter \( \U \) \glo{u.cap@\( \U \)} that we will fix in each case, let us call \( \U \) steps of work of a colony a \df{work period} . \end{definition}